dennislindsey/file-upload-coding-challenge/README.md

 # Kraken Coding Test

-This application is designed to be run anywhere, but for the sake of simplicity I will only provide instructions for building in any environment
+This application is designed to be run anywhere, but for the sake of simplicity I will only provide instructions for building in any environment.

+If you need an environment to run this application, I would suggest using either Laravel's [Valet](https://laravel.com/docs/5.7/valet) or [Homestead](https://laravel.com/docs/5.7/homestead) environments.

 ### Features

 * Upload any number of files asynchronously using chunked uploads
 * Download and delete any files
 * Search by filename and/or file type (MIME type)
-* Laravel API
+* Laravel 5.7 API
 * React + Redux webapp
 * API limit of 500 requests per minute
 * API tests!